-The raptor rehab area at the new Environmental Center will upgrade our ability to help these beautiful animals.
+The raptor rehab area at the Batchelor Environmental Center at FIU will upgrade our ability to help these beautiful animals.
 Notable assets include “positive” airflow to maintain an ultra-hygienic environment for the birds, special ICU cages, a comprehensive animal pharmacy and cutting-edge X-ray equipment sensitive enough to read soft tissue and delicate bird bones.
 The new space will also improve the staff’s ability to conduct physical rehab, including using play objects such as snake skins and pumpkins, range-of-motion work, and eventually flight testing, so we can release the birds back into the wild.

 MUVE (Museum Volunteers for the Environment)

 MUVE, which organizes citizens to get out, get their hands dirty, and restore coastal habitats, is working to improve the natural habitats around south Florida.
 Key initiative areas include Virginia Key and Oleta River State Park.
 MUVE engages volunteers to participate in removing invasive plants and planting native vegetation such as mangrove and hardwood hammock species.

 The Science Barge is a newly incorporated asset for Batchelor Environmental Center programming.
 Located steps away from the museum, the Science Barge by Frost Science is a floating laboratory that directly engages learners in the cutting-edge science behind sustainable technologies, living systems and marine explorations.
 The Science Barge provides the public with an opportunity to connect with marine science and conservation in the middle of a downtown, urban environment.

 Museum Volunteers for the Environment, or MUVE, is the Phillip and Patricia Frost Science Museum's volunteer-led coastal habitat restoration and monitoring project.